 Cherries are fermented using fresh water from the nearby Kamweti River and sun-dried after extensive processing.
 The peaks of snow-capped Mt.
-Kenya are clearly visible from Muchagara, offering an incredible backdrop for those who seek out this mill’s exquisite coffees.
+Kenya are clearly visible from Muchagara, offering an incredible backdrop to the production of some exquisite coffees.

-The Baragwi Farmers Co-op, named after the small village where it is located.
-It borders with Ngariama and Njuki-ini locations to the East, Kabare and Kirima locations to the West; Mt Kenya to the North and Mwea Division to the South.
-Rich with volcanic soil, this region is recognized for a smooth body that supports the dynamic acidity which makes Kenyan coffees so unique.
+The Baragwi Farmers Co-op is named after the small village where it is located.
+It borders Ngariama and Njuki-ini to the East, Kabare and Kirima to the West, Mt.
+Kenya to the North and the Mwea Division to the south.
+Rich with volcanic soil, the region is recognized for producing coffees with the smooth body and dynamic acidity that make Kenya's coffees so unique.